oliver-lemke/spot-compose/README.md

 On the workstation run `./shells/ubuntu_routing.sh` (or `./shells/mac_routing.sh` depending on your workstation operating system).

 ### NUC Networking
-First, ssh into the NUC, followed by running, `./robot_routing.sh` to configure the NUC as a network bridge.
+First, ssh into the NUC, followed by running `./robot_routing.sh` to configure the NUC as a network bridge.